Ultimate Collection (Aimee Mann album)

-Ultimate Collection is a compilation album by the American singer-songwriter Aimee Mann.
-Released on September 12, 2000, by Hip-O, the album mostly comprises tracks from her first two solo albums and her work with the band 'Til Tuesday.
+Ultimate Collection is a compilation album by the American singer-songwriter Aimee Mann, released on September 12, 2000, by Hip-O. It mostly comprises tracks from Mann's first two solo albums and her work with the band 'Til Tuesday.

-Release
+Lawsuit

+Mann did not approve the release of Ultimate Collection.
+In a statement on her website, she said that the record company, Universal Music, had refused her offer to choose tracks and provide artwork.
+Instead, the compilation includes songs Mann considered substandard, such as a rough mix, a live radio performance and a cover she recorded as a favor for a film producer friend.

-Mann did not approve the release.
-In a statement on her website, she said she was not involved and that and she considered it "seriously substandard and misleading".
-In 2001, Mann sued Universal Music, saying the release breached an agreement in her contract that stipulated that Universal could not release a compilation without her consent.
-She also said Universal had refused her offer to create artwork for the album and help with the track selection.
+In 2001, Mann sued Universal Music, saying the release breached an stipulation in her contract that Universal could not release a compilation without her consent.
 Mann sought more than $2 million in damages.

 Track listing

 All tracks written by Aimee Mann unless otherwise noted.